AGeeson/Algorithms/README.md

 # Algorithms

-A repository to store practice and practical algorithms.
+A repository to store algorithms for practice and practical applications.